Ecohen4/NLP/harry_potter.md

  - However, the combination of text summarization and the LDA model gives the user a great picture of the chapter as a whole.

 ## Next Steps
-- In terms of title creation for each chapter, I believe an abstrative deep learning methodology would be very interesting to implement.
+- In terms of title creation for each chapter, I believe an abstractive deep learning methodology would be very interesting to implement.
 - Specifically, a seq2seq LSTM model that can train on small paragraphs as the X values, and human created titles as y values, would be a great way to approach the problem of title creation.
 - Transfer learning might be helpful for this task as well, and while [this](https://ai.googleblog.com/2016/08/text-summarization-with-tensorflow.html) model seems to have a very robust algorithm, I don't think there is a trained model available to leverage, so would need to train on my own.